kevinyang1/climatecontours_edit_labels/README.md

   This will create a list of all images inside the "./Images" folder, and will appear inside the file "./annotationCache/DirLists/labelme.txt".

+  #### LOADING MULTIPLE IMAGES PER SEGMENTATION TASK

+  Following this example setup of the tool:

+  *paste image of here tool*

+  * See right hand sidebar, multiple links that show users images of pls, ivt, ...

   You can then label images inside the collection using the following URL: